 The Foreign Lawyer Program creates an opportunity for those who have earned a law degree abroad and practiced law outside the United States to receive up to 28 advance standing credits, earning a J.D. degree upon the completion of 56 credits within two academic years.

 A successful participant in the Foreign Lawyer Program receives a J.D., which qualifies the student to sit for the bar exam in any American jurisdiction.
 Rutgers Law School does not currently offer a one year LL.M. degree.
+View more information for international students.

 At Rutgers Law, students can develop their special interests through certificate programs that capitalize on the law school's doctrinal strengths in business law, criminal law, and family law.
 These programs require a concentration of carefully curated upper-level courses, including skills-based classes, supervised research projects, and practical experience in the field.
-Read more about each certificate program.

 Admitted first-year law students have the opportunity to begin their legal education at a more moderated pace through the Jump Start summer class, held at our Camden location.